 - 1. The proposed extension would be harmful to the character, appearance and significance of the listed building by reason of the proposed alterations to the elevations, architectural elements and fabric of the existing building and the physical and visual presence (including materials) of an extension in this location and context.
 Individually and cumulatively the proposals would be harmful to the significance, fabric and narrative of the designated heritage asset.
-This identified harm would not be outweighed by the public benefits to be derived contrary to Policies PD1 and PD2 of the Adopted Derbyshire Dales Local Plan and guidance contained within the National Planning Policy Framework (2021). - 2.
-The proposed rooflight would introduce an anomalous addition that would have a negative and harmful impact on the fabric, character, appearance and significance of the historic stairwell.
-This identified harm would not be outweighed by any public benefit contrary to Policies PD1 and PD2 of the Adopted Derbyshire Dales Local Plan and guidance contained within the National Planning Policy Framework (2021).
+This identified harm would not be outweighed by the public benefits to be derived contrary to guidance contained within the National Planning Policy Framework (2021). - The proposed rooflight would introduce an anomalous addition that would have a negative and harmful impact on the fabric, character, appearance and significance of the historic stairwell.
+This identified harm would not be outweighed by the public benefits to be derived contrary to guidance contained within the National Planning Policy Framework (2021).